coreinfrastructure/best-practices-badge/doc/background.md

 Obviously a high score does not always doom a project to fail, nor does a low score guarantee success.
 However, it can provide
-a simple metric to point out potential issues in an OSS project.
+a simple metric to point out potential issues in a FLOSS project.
 It is intentionally designed to produce a numerical score, making it relatively easy to report.